-14.2 Objectives, Principles, and Knowledge An overview of the wide field that is the hallucinogens.
+14.2 Objectives, Principles, and Knowledge

+An overview of the wide field that is the hallucinogens.
-14.3 Health and Safety Hazards

-Most of the hallucinogens are very potent.
-Extra care must be observed when handling reference materials of these substances.

-- 14.4 Reading and Practical Exercises - 14.4.1 Appendix I - 14.4.2 Analyze LSD and LAMPA via GC/MS, and TLC.
-Which techniques differentiated LSD from LAMPA and describe the differences. - 14.4.3 List the mass spectral differences between psilocyn and bufotenine. - 14.4.4 Read the ISP SOP and list the requirements for reporting Psilocyn and/or psilocybin was detected on a lab report. - 14.4.5 List the substituted phenethylamines that are controlled under Idaho Statutes. - 14.4.6 Hallucinogen Test
+- 14.3 Health and Safety Hazards Most of the hallucinogens are very potent.
+Extra care must be observed when handling reference materials of these substances. - 14.4 Reading and Practical Exercises - 14.4.1 Appendix I - Analyze LSD and LAMPA via GC/MS and describe the differences.
+14.4.2 - List the mass spectral differences between psilocyn and bufotenine.
+14.4.3 - 14.4.4 Read and run the ISP Analytical Method 8 including the Weber test, and list the requirements for reporting Psilocyn and/or psilocybin was detected on a lab report. - List the substituted phenethylamines that are controlled under Idaho 14.4.5 Statutes. - 14.5 Review Drug Bible sections for PCP, LSD, Psilocyn mushrooms, MDMA, Ketamine, DMT, and Peyote. - 14.5.1 Hallucinogen Test - 14.6 This is the end of the initial training.
+Section 17 will be completed at a later time.
+Sections 15 and 16 may or may not be completed at a later time. - 14.6.1 Before competency testing, the trainee will run all analytical methods except Methamphetamine Quantitation, Iodine, and Phosphorus.
+This includes the other infrequent tests GHB, p-DMAB with LSD and DMT, and steroids.

-Controlled Substances Training Manual Hallucinogens
+Controlled Substances Training Manual Hallucinogens Page 23 of 128